 These super soft pumpkin crumb cake muffins are topped with pumpkin spice crumbs and finished with sweet maple icing.
 They’re a reader favorite and after baking one batch, you’ll understand why!

-Let’s all just agree that the crumbs are the best part of crumb cake.
+Let’s be honest: the crumbs are the best part of crumb cake.

 Readers’ Favorite Pumpkin Muffins